 If you accidentally took too much and are currently having a panic attack, read this carefully: You are safe.
 Nobody has ever fatally overdosed on THC.
 This feeling is temporary, and it will pass.

-If you need to sober up quickly, use these proven rescue tactics:
+If you need to sober up, use these proven rescue tactics:

 Chew Black Peppercorns: Go to your kitchen, grab 2 or 3 whole black peppercorns, and chew on them.
-Black pepper contains the terpene Caryophyllene, which interacts with the exact same brain receptors as THC and produces an immediate, highly calming effect.
+Black pepper contains the terpene Caryophyllene, which interacts with the exact same brain receptors as THC and produces a calming effect.

 Take Pure CBD: If you have a bottle of pure, THC-free CBD oil, place a small dose under your tongue.
-CBD acts as an antagonist to THC, helping to level out the psychoactive high.
+CBD acts as an antagonist to THC, helping to level out the buzz.

 When to Seek Medical Attention

-While the standard side effects of THC (paranoia, rapid heart rate, dizziness) are medically harmless and will pass with time, there are rare instances where you should consult a doctor:
+While the standard side effects of THC are mostly harmless and will pass with time, there are rare instances where you should consult a doctor:

-Delta-9 THC is processed by the exact same liver enzymes (CYP450) that process many prescription drugs, particularly SSRI antidepressants, blood thinners, and anti-seizure medications.
+Delta-9 THC is processed by the exact same liver enzymes that process many prescription drugs.

-THC can cause these drugs to build up in your system.
-If you take daily medication, consult your doctor before using edibles.
+THC can cause these drugs to build up or behave poorly in your system.
+If you take medication, consult your doctor before using THC products.

 Allergic Reactions: